 In 2013, two Oxford professors published a paper that estimated at least 47% of employment in the United States was at risk of being replaced by automation.
 A 2017 McKinsey Global Institute study put the risk for automation at almost 50% of US employment.
 One out of every six Americans believe robots and computers will steal jobs currently done by humans.

-Doom and gloom may abound in these studies, but there is good news.
+These studies may sound bad, but there is good news.
 A study from the Brookings Institute showed that the jobs most likely to be replaced by automation were the “boring and repetitive” jobs.
 That means the jobs at lowest risk for automation takeover are exciting and unique.

 Creativity Over Repetition